Dinosaur egg: Ornamentation

 The dinosaur nest, a reconstruction from the National History Museum in London.

-Unlike most modern eggs, many dinosaur eggs had a rough texture formed by nodes and ridges ornamenting the surface of their shell.
+Unlike most modern eggs, many non-avian dinosaur eggs had a rough texture formed by nodes and ridges ornamenting the surface of their shell.
 This is predominant in Cretaceous dinosaur eggs, but very rare in eggs from the Jurassic or Triassic.
 Because of the lack of modern analogues, the purpose of eggshell ornamentation is unknown, but many functions have been proposed.
 Possibly, they provided extra strength to the eggshell without having pore canals too long for adequate gas exchange.
 They could also have helped keep substrate away from the pore openings of eggs that were buried, but modern turtles and crocodylians which bury their eggs have smooth eggshells, so this adaptation is not necessary for animals which bury their eggs.
 Another hypothesis, proposed by R. M. Mellon in 1982 in his senior thesis at Princeton University, is that the ridges and nodes would have formed pathways for gas to flow across the surface of the eggshell, preventing accumulation of too much CO_{2} and aiding the flow of oxygen and water vapor.

 Since it varies from egg to egg, the texture of an eggshell's ornamentation is useful for classification.
 Six types of ornamentation were catalogued by Carpenter in 1999: